New community and leisure facility in Houghton Regis

 Do the approved plans include a pool hoist to ensure accessibility to the pool for all?

 Both pools will include an 'Oxford Dipper' and a 'pool pod'; pieces of equipment which provide access for people with a variety of disabilities.
-The main pool will also have easy access stairs with handrails.
-We are also looking at providing a hoist from the Changing Places into the learner pool.
+A pool hoist will be provided from the Changing Places into the learner pool, and the main pool will have easy access stairs with handrails.

 How is the building designed to be sustainable?

-An integrated approach to the design has been undertaken to improve the health & safety, design quality, sustainability and ‘buildability’ to reduce whole-life costs.
+An integrated approach to the design has been undertaken to improve the health and safety, design quality, sustainability and ‘buildability’ to reduce whole-life costs.

 These include: